AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

 :ref:`--routines <oroutines>` for object coverage.

-A typical case where consolidation is useful is when some part of an application depends on external inputs and several executions with different input sets are required to exercise different scenarii in the application program. |gcp| supports this kind of use just fine, where the execution traces to consolidate are obtained from the same executable.
+A typical case where consolidation is useful is when some part of an application depends on external inputs and several executions are required to exercise different scenarii in the application program. |gcp| supports this kind of use just fine, where the execution traces to consolidate are obtained from the same executable.

 |gcp| supports another kind of situation as well, where consolidation is
 queried to compute the coverage achieved by different executables with